 Featuring Australian and international best-selling fiction for adults, young adults and children, titles can be enjoyed on the computer or downloaded to a supported portable device.
-Reserve or borrow up to 10 eAudiobooks every 2 weeks and up to 10 eBooks every 2 weeks.
+Reserve or borrow up to 10 eAudiobooks and up to 10 eBooks every 3 weeks.

-You can also access BorrowBox using the BorrowBox mobile app on your Apple or Android device.
-If you don't already have the app you can download it from the Apple App Store or Google Play Store.
+You can also access BorrowBox using the BorrowBox mobile app on your Apple or Android device from your appstore.
+If you are using a PC or transferring to an eReader, you will need to download Adobe Digital Editions.
 For more information, access the BorrowBox Help page.

 Libby, by Overdrive Click to Access

 Libby, by OverDrive provides access to thousands of best-selling and classic eAudiobooks and eBooks.
-OverDrive digital titles can be enjoyed on the computer or on supportive portable devices.
 Once a title is downloaded it will be accessible for up to three weeks.
-You can also download and access OverDrive using the mobile app Libby on your Apple or Android device.
+You can also download and access titles using the mobile app Libby on your Apple, Android or Windows 10 device.
+Other Computer users will need to download Adobe Digital Editions.
 For more information, access the OverDrive Help and Technical Support page.

 StoryBox Click to Access